oracle-livelabs/oic/oic-gen3/core-competencies/get-started-oic/introduction/introduction.md

   - Deliver new business innovations faster by rapidly connecting diverse applications and key business roles.

   - Gain 360-degree views across your entire business.
 Easily monitor and analyze every application, integration, and workflow spanning the business process life cycle.

+### Objectives

+In this workshop, you will learn how to:

+* Provision Oracle Integration 3 in Oracle Cloud Infrastructure
+* How to enable the File Server in Oracle Integration 3 instance.
+* Provision Oracle Autonomous Database in Oracle Cloud Infrastructure
+* Learn several Integrations specific concepts
+* Creating Connections
+* Design a Scheduled Integration Flow
+* Test and Monitor Integration Flow

+### Prerequisites

+* An Oracle Free Tier or Paid Cloud Account.
+* A Chrome browser.

 You may now **proceed to the next lab**.